webroo/dummy-json/README.md

 ## Synchronized helpers

 Several helpers, such as name and email, are linked together and attempt to synchronize their values.
-This gives the random data some continuity:
+This gives the random data some continuity.
+This happens automatically if you use helpers together in a repeat block.

 ```js
 "firstName": "{{firstName}}", // Michael